mlomb/chat-analytics/docs/PIPELINE.md

 ## 1. Input files

-The input files are chat exports; each platform has its own format.
-Usually, they are provided by the user in the web app UI, using the CLI or by calling the npm package.
+The input files for the pipeline are chat exports from various platforms, each with its own format.
+Users can upload these files through the web application user interface, through the command-line interface, or by calling the npm package.

 For each file, a [`FileInput` interface](/pipeline/parse/File.ts) has to be created, which along with metadata, contains the `slice(start?: number, end?: number): ArrayBuffer` function that must return a slice of the file in the specified range.
 This function is environment dependent.
 Since files may be large (several GBs) we don't read the entire file content into memory, instead we allow parsers to stream them.